Isle of Wight Guru

 You can read our full guide to Isle of Wight restaurants with a sea view, but some of the more romantic ones include:

-• The Fisherman’s Cottage in Shanklin (thatched, relaxed pub on the beach with a simple menu.
-Pay about £10 to walk down floodlit Shanklin Chine for a romantic start to the evening)
+• The Fisherman’s Cottage in Shanklin - thatched, relaxed pub on the beach with a simple menu.
+Pay about £12 to walk down floodlit Shanklin Chine for a romantic start to the evening.

-• The Hut in Colwell (trendy restaurant on the seafront with good sunsets)
+• The Hut in Colwell - trendy restaurant on the seafront with good sunsets and lots of diners pouting for their Instagram channel.

 Fisherman's Cottage in Shanklin